About the Network

 Expectations of Participants

-Racial Justice Learning and Action Network participants will be expected to participate in four virtual learning sessions over the course of eight months.
+Racial Justice Learning and Action Network participants will be expected to participate in four virtual learning sessions over the course of seven months.

 We ask that you bring your whole selves and prepare for challenging and thoughtful work.
 Opportunities to learn, reflect, build community, and collaborate will be available in-between the facilitated sessions.